divonbriesen/web110/README.md

 - D.I. was here
 - Joel was not here ... correction Joel was here
 - Richie was also here... in spirit
+- Chris was also hanging out
+- so was Patricia, and Nick.

 For web110 general content